FAQs

 20. Do CPL horses have to be euthanised?

 Rarely for the CPL itself.
-If they do, it is usually because they have developed a bad infection that starts to affect the rest of their body, or their CPL was too advanced when it was found and would not respond to treatment.
+If they do, it is usually because they have developed a bad infection that starts to affect the rest of their body, or their CPL was too advanced when it was found and would not respond to management.

 21. Can CPL make horses lame?